tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/incremental-deployments-and-researching-cookie-laws-2024-02-09/index.md

 operations as well.
 These entrepreneurial activities are being addressed with priority so the engineering tasks can take strength back again.

+---

+I initialized the mathswe.com website.
+Now, I can open production [1] and start portraying the privacy policies to users.

+---

 ## References

 [1] [Initiate web app operations by tobiasbriones · Pull Request #1 · mathswe/mathswe.com.](https://github.com/mathswe/mathswe.com/pull/1)